Considering Adoption

 Open Adoption Agreement

-Open adoption agreements, sometimes also referred to open communication agreements, allow contact between the adoptive parents and birth parents.
+Open adoption agreements, sometimes also called open communication agreements, allow contact between the adoptive parents and birth parents.

-• To maintain and celebrate the adopted child's connections with all the important people in his or her life.
+• Maintain and celebrate the child's connections with all the important people in their life.

-• To allow the child to resolve losses with truth, rather than the fantasy adopted children often create when no information or contact with their birth family is available.
+• Allow the child to resolve losses with truth, rather than the fantasy adopted children often create when no information or contact with their birth family is available.

 Open contact with the birth parents or birth family may play an important part of your adoption.
-The Inclusive Family Support Model video completed by Amara can provide points to consider when making decisions about contact and feelings your child may have.
+Watch the Inclusive Family Support Model video from Amara to learn more.

-For additional information regarding open communication/open adoption, please consider reviewing the following the top 5 resources about open adoption:
+For additional information regarding open communication/open adoption, please consider reviewing the following resources: